top of page

 Exercise to get suppleness in fingers.

-Focus: Get a free movement happening from fingers.
+Get a free movement happening from fingers.

 Tip: Set wrist in a locking position because we don't want the wrists to really get involved in this movement.